MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 description: This section describes how to perform basic debugging tasks using the WinDbg preview debugger.
 ---

+Note: Testing disclaimer headers

 <h3 style="background-color:rgb(255,0,0)">
 This documentation is preliminary and is subject to change.
 </h3>

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

+![Important note - This information in this topic is preliminary.
+Updated information will be provided in a later release of the documentation.
+](images/windbgx-prelim-important-note.png)

 # Debugging Using WinDbg Preview